Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Delay Modeling and Problem Formulation

 We aim to find joint cache placement $\mathrm{I}_{f_c}(n)$, user scheduling $\mathrm{I}_u(t)$, total $W(t)$ VC to form, the VC configuration $\mathcal{B}_{vc}^a(W(t))$, VC association $\mathrm{I}_{u}^{i,a}(t)$ and radio resource allocation for the serving APs in the selected VCs, i.e., $\mathrm{I}_{z}^{b,u}(t)$s to minimize long-term expected average content delivery delay for the CVs.
 As such, we pose our joint optimization problem as

 where $\mathrm{W}_{\text{max}}$ is the maximum allowable number of VCs in the system.
 Constraint $C_1$ ensures that each CV can request at most one content in each slot $t$.
 The constraints (\ref{cacheConst1}) and (\ref{cacheConst2}) in $C_2$ are due to physical storage limitations.
 Constraint $C_3$ in (\ref{Cons_3}) restricts the total number of scheduled CVs to at max the total number of created VCs $W(t)$.
 Constraints (\ref{Cons_4}), (\ref{Cons_5}) and (\ref{Cons_6}) make sure that each CV can get at max one VC, each VC is assigned to at max one CV and summation of all assigned VCs is at max the total number of available VCs, respectively.
 Besides, constraints $C_7$ in (\ref{Cons_7}) restricts the total VCs $W(t)$ to be at max the minimum of the total scheduled CVs and $\mathrm{W}_{\text{max}}$.
 Furthermore, constraints (\ref{Cons_8}), (\ref{Cons_9}) and (\ref{Cons_10}) ensure that each AP can get at max one pRB, each pRB is assigned to at max one AP and each CV gets non-overlapping resources, respectively.
 Constraint $C_{11}$ in (\ref{Cons_11}) ensures that all available radio resources are utilized. $C_{12}$ is introduced to satisfy the entire payload delivery delay of a requested content to be within the edge server's hard deadline $\hat{\mathrm{d}}_u^{f_c}(t)$.
-Finally, constraints in (\ref{Cons_13}) are the feasibility space.
+Finally, constraints in (\ref{Cons_13}) are the feasibility space. \begin{rem}{(Intuitions behind the constraints)} Constraint $C_1$ incorporates CV's content request, while $C_2$ is for the cache placement at the edge server.
+Constraint $C_3$ is for CV scheduling.
+Constraints $C_4$ - $C_7$ are for the user-centric RAT's VC formation and associations.
+Besides, constraints $C_8$ - $C_{11}$ are for radio resource allocation.
+Moreover, $C_{12}$ is introduced to satisfy the hard deadline for delivering the CVs' requested contents, which holds if $ \sum\nolimits_{\bar{t}=t}^{\hat{\mathrm{d}}_u^{f_c}(t)} \mathrm{I}_u(\bar{t}) \cdot \kappa \cdot R_u(\bar{t}) \geq S$, where $\kappa$ is the transmission time interval (TTI). \end{rem}